linkerd/website/linkerd.io/content/2/features/fault-injection.md

 +++
 title = "Fault Injection"
-description = "Traditionally, fault injection requires modifying app code to add a fault injection library that will do the actual work.
+summary = "Traditionally, fault injection requires modifying app code to add a fault injection library that will do the actual work.
 Linkerd does it w/o any code change." slug = "fault-injection"
 +++